-- 1) An administrator dashboard should be provided (D6.1, Section 5.6). - 2) The administrator dashboard should include: - Display of the concentration of different substances (including EC, total dissolved solids (TDS), temperature, pH, total Hardness, chlorine, iron, arsenic, fluoride, nitrate and microbiological indicators) in the groundwater and the observed groundwater table (for Guwahati and Bangalore) (D6.1, Sections 5.4.1 and 5.6).
+- 1) An administrator dashboard (D6.1, Section 5.6) that includes: - Display of the concentration of different substances (including EC, total dissolved solids (TDS), temperature, pH, total hardness, chlorine, iron, arsenic, fluoride, nitrate and microbiological indicators) in the groundwater and the observed groundwater table (for Guwahati and Bangalore) (D6.1, Sections 5.4.1 and 5.6). - Display of different river water quality parameters (for Varanasi).

-- Display of different river water quality parameters (for Varanasi). - A DSS displaying possible mitigation strategies for Guwahati, removal technologies for Bangalore, and removal methods or treatments for Varanasi (D6.1, Section 5.6). - 3) The collected data to be represented with the graphical display (heat mapping type) with reference to the Indian water quality standards IS10500:2012 - 4) Seasonal variations interlinking the external environmental parameters and its influence on ground water quality
+- A DSS displaying possible mitigation strategies for Guwahati, removal technologies for Bangalore, and removal methods or treatments for Varanasi (D6.1, Section 5.6). - 2) The collected data to be represented with the graphical display (heat mapping type) with reference to the Indian water quality standards IS10500:2012 - 3) Seasonal variations interlinking the external environmental parameters and its influence on ground water quality